PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Commit and push characterization first, keep the store fixed at 128/128, and never create, update, or reopen a pull request.

+## Final boundary-channel composite implementation

+`run_final_boundary_channel_layout_cleanup(context)` now owns the characterized boundary-input normalization, internal channel-slice, and channel-slice Mul/Add bridge calls.
+It passes layout state and diagnostics only to normalization and preserves the model-only final invocations of the latter two owners.
+Their independent mappings are returned as an ordered tuple.

+The lowerer retains one `_final_boundary_channel_layout_results` composite via `shared_model_ir_pass_context`.
+The three old unconsumed locals are absent, and the composite remains outside `ConversionSession.phase_results`; the store is still exactly 128/128.
+Earlier terminal phase records and their layout-aware arguments are unchanged.

+Focused runtime coverage proves call order, ModelIR/layout/diagnostics identity, the model-only second and third callbacks, and tuple ordering.
+Structural contracts now distinguish the retained terminal calls from the new final composite and require it between final convergence and slice/Concat recovery.
+No graph, numerical, diagnostics, or artifact failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused boundary/channel owners and affected boundaries:
+  `79 passed in 4.15s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.97s`;
+- synthetic core runtime contracts: `55 passed in 1.11s`;
+- broader result and phase-result contracts: `196 passed in 9.49s`;
+- full lowerer architecture contracts: `258 passed in 19.29s`;
+- phase-result capacity contracts: `2 passed in 0.52s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was run because this is a characterized three-call owner extraction with focused runtime equivalence and unchanged serialization inputs.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: